What is "Thick" Glass?

 It’s a common misconception that a glass bar or countertop will be fragile and easily broken.
 Back when glass was first used in windows and mirrors, it was inherently fragile due to the relatively crude processes available at the time.
 However, with modern advancements in manufacturing, the truth is that granite and glass have very similar properties, and that in most cases thick glass has far surpassed natural stone materials in durability.

-To go further with this, in most cases a custom glass countertop is actually stronger than granite or stone, as it is a much denser and more structurally consistent material.
+To go further with this, in most cases a custom glass countertop or island is actually stronger than granite or stone, as it is a much denser and more structurally consistent material.
 The same goes for marble countertops and quartz countertops.
 Imagine a slab of granite, marble, or quartz stone at a quarter (¼”) inch thick.
 It would break with significantly less force than ¼” glass, due to the pores, veins, and imperfections in the stone.

 On the other hand, a glass bar top, tabletop or countertop at 1″– 3″ thick is quite a substantial piece of material, and its structural consistency cannot be matched by stone.

-What About Tempered Glass Countertops?
+What About Tempered Glass Countertops and Islands?

 If you are looking for a thinner, sleeker look, countertops with 3/4″ or less thickness can also be tempered to further harden the surface, creating a safer, stronger finished product.
 Thick glass does not require tempering because it gets plenty of strength just from the thickness alone.